cjdelisle/econet-linux-wiki/hardware/EN751221/gpio.md

 | -- | -- | -- |
 | Desc: | Enable (must be set) | Select pattern 0-7 |

-16-31 and 37-51 do not have blink pattern capability.
+16-31 and 37-51 do not have custom blink pattern capability.

 ## Register Table